-• Spring lake has fairly clear water, with moderate nutrient concentrations and algal growth.
+• Spring lake has fairly clear water with moderate nutrient concentrations and moderate algal growth.

 • Long-term trends suggest that water quality in Spring Lake has been decreasing over time, with increasing phosphorus and chlorophyll concentrations and shallower Secchi depths.